 When BDB XML determines that a deadlock has occurred, it will select a thread of control to resolve the deadlock and then throws XmlException in that thread.
 You must then test this exception to see if it is caused by a deadlock situation.
-Do this by If a deadlock is detected, the thread must:
+Do this by checking whether XmlException.getDatabaseException() is an instance of com.sleepycat.db.DeadlockException.
+Use the Java language instanceof operator to perform this test.
+If a deadlock is detected, the thread must:

 - 1. Cease all read and write operations.

-- Abort the transaction.
+- 2. Abort the transaction.

 - 3. Optionally retry the operation.
 If your application retries deadlocked operations, the new attempt must be made using a new transaction.